Skip to content

 AI Commercialization Workshop

 A full day with your senior team.
 A facilitated working session, not a presentation.
-Then I produce polished briefs with positioning, pricing, delivery models, and the first three moves to get each offering to market.
+Then I produce polished specifications for each offering: positioning, pricing, delivery model, and the first three moves your team makes to get it to market.

 The Workshop uses structured facilitation: diverge-then-converge decision-making, silent individual work before group discussion, and formal prioritization.
 No brainstorming.
 No loudest-voice-wins.
 See the full methodology.